CERTCC/Vultron/docs/process_models/em/index.md

 ##### Untrustworthy Participants.

-Unfortunately, not all potential [CVD]{acronym-label="CVD" acronym-form="singular+short"} Participants are equally trustworthy with vulnerability information.
+Unfortunately, not all potential CVD Participants are equally trustworthy with vulnerability information.
 For example, a Vendor might have sub-par operational security or even business practices that result in adversaries often finding out about vulnerabilities in their products